Human Connectome Project: MGH/Harvard-UCLA consortium

-The MGH/Harvard-UCLA consortium will focus on optimizing MRI technology for imaging the brain’s structural connections using diffusion MRI, with a goal of increasing spatial resolution, quality, and speed.
+The MGH/Harvard-UCLA consortium focussed on optimizing MRI technology for imaging the brain's structural connections using diffusion MRI, with a goal of increasing spatial resolution, quality, and speed.
 Diffusion MRI, employed in both projects, maps the brain's fibrous long-distance connections by tracking the motion of water.
 Water diffusion patterns in different types of cells allow the detection of different types of tissues.
 Using this imaging method, the long extensions of neurons, called white matter, can be seen in sharp relief.

-The new scanner built at the MGH Martinos Center for this project is "4 to 8 times as powerful as conventional systems, enabling imaging of human neuroanatomy with greater sensitivity than was previously possible."
+The new scanner built at the MGH Martinos Center for this project was "4 to 8 times as powerful as conventional systems, enabling imaging of human neuroanatomy with greater sensitivity than was previously possible."
 The scanner has a maximum gradient strength of 300 mT/m and a slew rate of 200 T/m/s, with b-values tested up to 20,000 s/mm^2.
 For comparison, a standard gradient coil is 45 mT/m.

 Behavioral testing and measurement

-To understand the relationship between brain connectivity and behavior better, the Human Connectome Project will use a reliable and well-validated battery of measures that assess a wide range of human functions.
+To understand the relationship between brain connectivity and behavior better, the Human Connectome Project used a reliable and well-validated battery of measures that assess a wide range of human functions.
 The core of its battery is the tools and methods developed by the NIH Toolbox for Assessment of Neurological and Behavioral function.